bolt/color/README.md

 ### Definition

-IN your `contenttypes.yaml`, you can define the following field:
+In your `contenttypes.yaml`, you can define the following field:

 ```yaml
       background: